cratekube/cratekube.github.io/index.md

 # Welcome to CrateKube!

 Expand the possibilities of DevOps with CrateKube, an open source Kubernetes platform built with a no-ops mentality.
-Kubernetes simplifies container management, and we simplify Kubernetes management.
+Kubernetes simplifies container management, and we simplify Kubernetes management so that you can have a seemless experience.

 ## Offerings